 To provide and track supporting documentation for the applications.

 - Letter of Recommendation form – Each student fills out this form, which is used by the teachers to write letters of recommendation.
 We strongly encourage each student to fill in out thoroughly, with much thought, so that the teachers can write the best letter possible.

-- College List Form – The advisor needs to have on file, early in the fall, a list of all colleges to which the student will apply, along with phone numbers for the admissions office (in case a phone call is necessary.)
+- College List Form – The advisor needs to have on file, early in the fall, a list of all colleges to which the student will apply, along with phone numbers for the admissions office (in case a phone call is necessary).
 For schools not on the Common Application (which includes its own waiver) students need to fill out a form requesting transcripts and other supporting documentation to be sent.

 - Counselor Support form – The SMWS Advisor submits a Counselor’s Statement form for each student’s Common Application, and Counselor Forms from non-Common App forms.
 It is the students’ responsibility to print out and bring non-Common App forms to the Counselor.

-- Teacher Recommendation letters – The Advisor supports the teachers in writing their letters by providing the completed Letter of Recommendation Request form, and other information the teachers use to write their letters.
-She keeps copies of these letters for future applications by students, and submits them to the colleges along with the other supporting documentation.
+- Teacher Recommendation letters – The advisor supports the teachers in writing their letters by providing the completed Letter of Recommendation Request form, and other information the teachers use to write their letters.
+The advisor keeps copies of these letters for future applications by students, and submits them to the colleges along with the other supporting documentation.
 We remind families that these letters are from the teachers to the colleges.
 Students or parents do not see the letters.
 We inform families of this policy, and remind them that if they do not feel comfortable waiving their right to see a letter by a teacher they have asked, they should ask another teacher to write a letter on their behalf.

-- School Transcript – The Advisor works with the school Registrar to make get copies of student transcript finished by application deadlines, and uploads or mails them along with other supporting materials.
+- School Transcript – The advisor works with the school Registrar to make get copies of student transcript finished by application deadlines, and uploads or mails them along with other supporting materials.